 Summary

 A valve job is inherently a highly skilled undertaking.
-Additionally, cylinder head work necessarily involves a number of things besides valve and valve seat focus, such as gasket surface prep, oil jet cleaning, thread repair, etc. -- even, if warranted, port mods.
-But the valve and its seat are the really critical things and the reason the head was likely removed in the first place.
+Additionally, cylinder head work necessarily involves a number of things besides valve and valve seat focus, such as gasket surface prep, oil jet cleaning, thread repair, etc. But the valve and its seat are the really critical things and the reason the head was likely removed in the first place.
 There is a lot more than most people think to the valve job, and we haven't embarked on spring set up and the like, so there is even more to consider.
 Don't let the inexpert opinions on forums and elsewhere lead you into complacent ignorance.
 The valve seat often gets the worst treatment at the hands of mechanics.
-To sum up, reconditioned valve seats are potentially at odds with shim engine designs, valve lapping is a huge compromise, Neway seat cutters are crude and even dangerous, Japanese valves are plated, recession is the normal sinking of the valve into the head, the fitting of stainless steel valves is best practice, pre-tipped aftermarket valves are available for some engines just as thinner than stock valve shims are also.
+To sum up, reconditioned valve seats are potentially at odds with shim engine designs, valve lapping is a huge compromise, Neway seat cutters are crude and even dangerous, vintage Honda valves are plated, recession is the normal sinking of the valve into the head, the fitting of stainless steel valves is best practice, pre-tipped aftermarket valves are available for some engines just as thinner than stock valve shims are also.
 A valve job is not a valve job.
 Drop me a line.

 |